julixian/MyVisualNovelTransTools/README.md

 To extract/repack Ohgetsu engine script.pac Archive<br/>
 when repacking, the programm will set the compression flag to 0(no compression) in exe<br/>
 So do not compress the files back before repacking<br/>
-You can also use crass to unpack the archive(will decompress the files at the same time)<br/>
+You can also use crass to unpack the archive(using special parameter 『exe="path/to/your/game.exe"』, will decompress the files at the same time)<br/>
 ## OtemotoCompressTool
 To decompress/fake compress the lzss compressed files<br/>
 ## OtemotoTLZArchiveTool